gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A group member may request to leave the OSCORE group.
 To this end, the group member sends a Group Leaving Request, as per Section 4.8 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends a CoAP DELETE request to the endpoint /group-oscore/GROUPNAME/NODENAME at the Group Manager.

-Upon receiving the Leaving Request, the Group Manager processes it as per Section 4.1.6.3 of {{I-D.ietf-ace-key-groupcomm}}.
+Upon receiving the Group Leaving Request, the Group Manager processes it as per Section 4.1.6.3 of {{I-D.ietf-ace-key-groupcomm}}.

 # Removal of a Group Member # {#sec-leaving}